jimmejardine/qiqqa-open-source/README.md

 # WARNING NOTICE for Commercial Qiqqa users with a user account and Web Libraries

-> (I previously tried v79 and both account and guest library.
-I also have web account)
+## 🆘 ❓ I previously used v79 and both an account and guest library.
+I also have web account.

 Note this from the qiqqa.com commercial website (emphasis mine):